rkharkar/pvwdc-videos/README.md

 ```
 distance = 100 - cost * 100 / (length(string 1) + length(string 2))
 ```
+A score of 100 would mean that the two strings are exactly the same, while a score of 0 would mean that every letter in one word is different from the letters in the other one.

 For example, suppose we are comparing "buses" with "uses".
 There is one deletion - the letter 'b'.
 The length of buses is 5 and that of uses is 4.
 So, the distance is
 ```
 100 - 1 * 100 / 9